oVirt/ovirt-site/source/template/detailedhotplug.html.md

 #### User work-flows

 New actions will allow the user to plug or unplug a disk to/from a running VM .
+The feature will be allowed only on 3.1 clusters and above
 Via UI or the API the user will have an option to plug or unplug a disk of a running VM.
 The action will be allowed in the following flows:
 HotPlug will be allowed only on: